abradner/cv/Alex_Bradner.md

 ## Projects & Impact

 * Airtasker SEO Engine
-  * The architectural backbone for this is still the
+  * The architectural backbone for this is still the core of SEO landing page generation at airtasker - our primary acquisition channel in both growing and established markets
-* Two recommendation systems
+* Two fundamentally different recommendation systems that have each produced major uplift in conversion from their launch:
-  * Providing real-time relevent task recommendations
+  * Providing real-time relevent task recommendations to taskers (workers) in a very fast-moving marketplace where seeing a task 5 minutes late can mean loss of a job
+  * Providing qualitative and quantitative recommendations of services to potential customers where little is known about the customer's intent beforehand
 * International Launches - 4 countries in different capacities
   * UK - Senior Engineer & Man with many hats post-launch
     * UX research